gbetorre/rischi/README.md

 ### 2026

+- [2.4.9] (18/02/2026) Implemented function to upload documents related to a measurement
 - [2.4.8] (12/02/2026) Bug fix
 - [2.4.7] (10/02/2026) Implemented function to assign a risk to the current process
 - [2.4.6] (09/02/2026) First implementation function to assign a risk to the current process